habuka036/wakame-vdc-wiki/en/install-guide.md

 <a name="reserve-ip" />
 You might be worried because the gateway is included in dhcp range.
 Don't be.
 Wakame-vdc is smart enough to know that it can't use that ip address.

 If you have other ip addresses inside the dhcp range that can not be used by Wakame-vdc, you need to reserve them so Wakame-vdc knows these can't be used.
-For example if the address 192.168.3.100 can not be used, you can reserve it with the following command.
+For example in this guide we were using 192.168.3.100 as the host node's ip address and therefore it can not be used.
+You can reserve it with the following command.
 If you do not have any ip addresses that need to be reserved, just skip this step.

     network reserve nw-demo1 --ipv4 192.168.3.100